The TOP Things You Need to Look for When Buying a Home

 You can set the thermostat to a comfortable degree when you are home, but when you are away at work, depending on the season, you can automatically raise or lower the temperature.

-Why pay extra for heating or cooling when you are away at work for an extended period of time?
+Why pay extra for heating or cooling when you are away for an extended period?

 This may be a no-brainer, but it is extremely important to test the plumbing in the house.